105 Main St, Greene Me. 04236

 Eight Hundred Grapes by Laura Dave follows Georgia Ford from her final wedding dress to the final harvest at her parent's winery.
 During her final fitting, Georgia sees her fiancé walking with another woman.
 Upset and angry, Georgia drives nine hours to seek comfort from her parents.
 What greets her is even more upsetting.
 She sees a man wrapped only in a towel coming out of her mother's bedroom.
 These are just two of the secrets that Georgia discovers about her life and family.
 Will she be able to hold together all that is important to her?

-Book of the month: January 2023
+Book of the month: April

 Maine State Book Award Winners 2022-2023: